 Today, we apply seawater cooling extensively at our expanded petrochemical complex on Jurong Island.

-Building a world-class seawater intake cooling system instead of traditional cooling towers at our new polymer units, we were able to reduce our freshwater demand by about five million gallons a day.
-This amounts to almost nine Olympic-sized swimming pools of water use reduction a day or about 10 percent of total Jurong Island water demand, based on figures from 2013.
+Building a world-class seawater intake cooling system instead of traditional cooling towers at our new polymer units, we were able to reduce our freshwater demand by almost four million gallons a day.
+This amounts to about six Olympic-sized swimming pools of water use reduction a day.
 The use of this technology is driven largely by the availability of seawater around our manufacturing site.

 We also apply the use of air fin fans to our cooling processes, thereby reducing the size of water cooling towers.

 In Singapore, fin fan cooling at the chemical plant has allowed us to free up almost 300m3/hour of valuable freshwater and treated wastewater, which can be directed to other uses.

 Recycle and reuse